Substra/substra/references/sdk.md

             "value": str # the value that the key must be (if type is "is") or contain (if type if "contains") }: list tasks matching provided conditions in metadata.
 Remote mode only. compute_plan_key (str): list tasks that are in the given compute plan.
-Remote mode only. algo_key (str): list tasks that used the given algo.
+Remote mode only. function_key (str): list tasks that used the given function.
 Remote mode only.

 **Arguments:**
  - `filters (dict, optional)`: List of key values pair to filter on.
 Default None.